Dwarf-Dwarf Interactions Can Both Trigger and Quench Star Formation: Results

 We model the star formation history of UGC5205 based on the four SDSS spectra shown in \autoref{fig:sdsshsc}.
 We utilize Prospector \citep{johnson2017, leja2017, johnson2021} to fit non-parametric star formation histories independently to the four spectra.
 Allowing for a flexible and non-parametric star-formation history is crucial to capture the very recent burst and then truncation that defines post-starburst galaxies \citep{suess2022}.

 We fix the redshift to the systemic redshift of \ugc{} as measured from the stellar absorption features and assume a Chabrier IMF \citep{chabrier2003}.
-We set a uniform prior on the stellar mass in each spatial region between $10^4$ and $10^8\ M_\odot$ and a uniform prior on the stellar metallicity from $ -2 < \log_{10}(Z/Zsun) < 0.2$.
-We use the \cite{kriek2013} dust law, allowing the power-law slope to vary between -1 and 0.4 and the attenuation to vary between $0<A_V<2.5$.
-We assume young stars are attenuated twice as much as older stars, and fix the shape of the IR SED following the \cite{draine2007} dust emission templates with $U_{\rm min} = 1.0$, $\gamma_e = 0.01$, and $q_{\rm{PAH}} = 2.0$.
-We place a uniform prior on the galaxy’s intrinsic velocity dispersion between $50 < \sigma_v < 300 \kms{}$.
-Following, e.g., \cite{suess2022b}, we include both a spectroscopic jitter term and the \texttt{Prospector} pixel outlier model, intended to prevent bad spectral pixels from skewing the output.
+We set a uniform prior on the stellar mass in each spatial region between $10^4$ and $10^8\ M_\odot$ and a uniform prior on the stellar metallicity from $ -2 < \log_{10}(Z/Z_\odot) < 0.2$.
+We use the \cite{kriek2013} dust law, allowing the power-law slope to vary between $-1$ and 0.4 and the attenuation to vary between $0<A_V<2.5$.
+We assume young stars are attenuated twice as much as older stars, and fix the shape of the IR SED following the \cite{draine2007} dust emission templates with $U_{\rm min} = 1.0$, $\gamma_e = 0.01$, and $q_{\rm{PAH}} = 2.0$.\footnote{\rrr{We have also run the fit using $\gamma_e=0.431$ and $U_{\rm min}=4$ based on the values quoted by \cite{draine2007} for the low-mass galaxies NGC5195 and Mrk33.
+We find that altering these parameters do not significantly alter our inferred SFHs.}} We place a uniform prior on the galaxy’s intrinsic velocity dispersion between $50 < \sigma_v < 300 \kms{}$.
+Following \cite{suess2022b}, we include both a spectroscopic jitter term and the \texttt{Prospector} pixel outlier model, intended to prevent bad spectral pixels from skewing the output.

 The model includes three early time bins ($t_{\rm look-back} > 2$~Gyr) with fixed width, then five bins with uniform stellar mass formed but flexible time edges, such that the model can determine the start and end of star formation, then a final bin with flexible time edges and flexible stellar mass formed to capture any low-level recent star formation; \citet{suess2022} show that this model is robust to determine quenching time scales.